Skip to content

 1. Specify the path to your detection model (.blob format) and config JSON that the OAK can use it for on-device inference.

-2. Adjust the camera fps to the maximum fps of the YOLO model that is used for inference (more info).
+2. For testing purposes, adjust the camera fps to the maximum fps of the YOLO model that is used for inference (more info).

 3. More info about the YoloDetectionNetwork node.